Rebranding Universities. A Marketing Study.

 This allows their salespeople to pull on your heartstrings on the phone.

-As was reported by PBS, the sales force of for-profit universities are a tireless, focused and driven group.
+As was reported by PBS, the sales force of for-profit universities is a tireless, focused, and driven group.

 They call incessantly.
 They make educational and career promises.
 This reels in many financially struggling adults.